w3cping/privacy-request/howto-conduct-a-privacy-review.md

 A comprehensive list of technical issues to consider is beyond the scope of this document, but the W3C's [Security and Privacy Self-Review Questionnaire](https://w3ctag.github.io/security-questionnaire/)
 (co-maintained by the W3C <abbr name="Technical Architecture Group">TAG</abbr> and PING) may be helpful in identifying questions and issues to consider during your review.
+Another useful resource is PING's Group Note on [Mitigating Browser Fingerprinting in Web specifications](https://www.w3.org/TR/fingerprinting-guidance/).

 Note the issues you identify during your review for later discussion.
 Issues could either be specific issues you've identified, or general concerns